Rosenthal Kalabus & Therrian

 Once a motion is filed, the court may issue a warrant for arrest or summons.
 This requires you to appear in court.
 If the violation is severe, you may be detained without bond until the hearing.

 The probation violation hearing or revocation hearing will be held before a judge.
 The state must prove you violated your probation conditions by a preponderance of the evidence (a lower standard than what’s required in a criminal trial).
+If you are facing probation violation charges, it is crucial to have experienced legal representation to protect your rights and present your case effectively.
 During this hearing, the judge will determine whether probation should be revoked, extended, or modified.
 Finally, they can extend or impose additional penalties, including jail time.

 Legal Options After a Probation Violation

-If your probation is revoked due to a violation, you may have several legal options available:
+If your probation is revoked due to a violation, you may have several legal options available.
+In any probation violation case, it is crucial to understand your legal options and develop effective strategies to protect your rights and minimize potential consequences:

 • Appeal: While appealing a probation revocation is generally limited, it may be an option if there was an error in the legal process or if your rights were violated during the hearing.